Fold catastrophe in breaking waves: Black hole analogy and geometrization of wave breaking

 which are the trajectories of the energetic hotspot on the surface of right-going and left-going waves.
 This motion can be regarded as that of a fictitious particle moving over the wave surface following the instantaneous maximum of kinetic energy.

-The \emph{apparent horizon} is defined as the locus $r = r_{\mathrm{AH}}$ where light rays momentarily stop:
+The \emph{apparent horizon} is defined as the locus $r = r_{\mathrm{AH}}$ where light rays momentarily stop as observed by a distant observer:

 Intuitively, a spaceship located at $r_{\mathrm{AH}}$ sends a light pulse outward; the pulse does not propagate instantaneously outward but hovers at the horizon.
 Inside the region where $C_e < U$, no outward trajectory is possible.
 This is the gravity analogue of the \emph{local breaking onset} of the wave.
-There is no singularity at $r = r_{\mathrm{AH}}$: the Ricci curvature remains finite and null rays cross the apparent horizon smoothly~(see,~e.g.,~\cite{Carroll2004}).
-The true singularity of the effective geometry occurs where the Ricci scalar diverges.
+There is no singularity at $r = r_{\mathrm{AH}}$: the Ricci curvature remains finite and null rays cross the apparent horizon smoothly.
+The true singularity of the effective geometry occurs where the Ricci scalar diverges~(see, e.g.,~\cite{MisnerThorneWheeler1973,Carroll2004}).

 The \emph{event horizon} is the global boundary separating light rays that ultimately escape from those that never do.
 It corresponds to the last null geodesic that reaches distant observers.
-Unlike the apparent horizon, its location depends on the full future evolution of the wave field.
+Unlike the apparent horizon, its location depends on the full future evolution of the wave field~\citep{MisnerThorneWheeler1973,Thornburg2007EventHorizon}.

 In gravitational collapse of black holes (the analogue of waves that inevitably break), the event horizon is typically crossed \emph{before} the apparent horizon.
 The event horizon is the global boundary beyond which escape is no longer possible, even though nothing catastrophic happens locally at that point.
-By contrast, the apparent horizon is \emph{local} where light rays momentarily stop.
+By contrast, the apparent horizon is \emph{local} where light rays momentarily stop~\citep{Thornburg2007EventHorizon}.
 A key point is that a light pulse crossing the apparent horizon only \emph{locally} realizes that it can no longer escape, but the causal trap has already begun earlier: the pulse entered the black-hole region when it crossed the event horizon.
-Thus, the apparent horizon~(breaking onset) is where light~(wave) ``learns too late’’ that escape is impossible, while the event horizon~(breaking inception) marks the true point of no return.
+Thus, the apparent horizon~(breaking onset) is where light~(wave) \emph{realizes too late} that escape is impossible, while the event horizon~(breaking inception) marks the true point of no return.

 We do not pursue this gravity analogy further, which provides a geometrization of the fold catastrophe of breaking waves and offers further physical insight into why and how waves break.